 A liberal arts education involves expanding your breadth of knowledge.
 Your course choices will reflect your interests and background, but do not be afraid to try courses in areas that are totally new to you.
 The curriculum offers a diverse array of subjects, many of which aren’t available in most high schools.
 Your first two years, in particular, should be times when you experiment, try new fields, and expose yourself to a wide range of disciplines.

-You will be assigned a First-year Academic Advisor in June.
+You will be assigned a First-year Academic Advisor in late July.
 They are eager to help you during registration and are available to answer any questions you have, continuing on throughout the summer.
 You will meet with them when you arrive on campus in the fall to review your schedule.
 You will be able to change courses into the first week of classes, but pre-registration is your best chance at getting into the courses that interest you, so take this opportunity seriously.
 Be thorough in your exploration of the course catalog as you choose your first year courses.

 The Departments and Program Descriptions link will help you get started choosing classes in whichever department interests you.
 There you will also find links to department and program web sites.
 Feel free to contact the department and program faculty as well as your first-year advisor any time you have questions over the summer or once you arrive.

 - Keep in mind -- pre-registration is a request for the classes you would like to take.
 Your course schedule may change over the summer as over-enrolled courses and upper-class student selections merge into final rosters.
 You will have the opportunity to review and change your course schedules during the registration period in August, and you will be able to talk with your advisor about course substitutions.
 Understand that pre-registration is a request for the classes you would like to take, but you may not be enrolled in all the courses you pre-register for.
 The Registrar’s office will let you know if you need to choose a different course.